giulianopz/lfcs/domains/7-bonus-miscellanea/c.md

 Rewrite the most recent **not-pushed** commit message: `git commit --amend -m "New Message"`

-> Note: if the commit was pushed, it will take more steps to rewrite it:
+If the commit was pushed, it will take more steps to rewrite it:
 - use `git rebase -i HEAD~n` to display a list of the last nn commits in your default text editor
 - replace `pick` with `reword` before each commit message that needs to be changed
 - save and close the commit list file
 - in each resulting commit file, type the new commit message, save the file, and close it
 - force push the amended commits using `git push --force`.

 Fetch all changes from the remote and remove deleted branches: `git fetch -a -p`